vmware-archive/pcf-pipelines/install-pcf/gcp/README.md

   from completing.
 Delete the director VM manually in the GCP console as a workaround.

-### Missing Jumpbox
+### Allow SSH to Ops Manager without a Jumpbox
 * There is presently no jumpbox installed as part of the Terraform scripts.
-If you need to SSH onto the Ops Manager VM you'll need to add an SSH key from within GCP to the instance, and also add the `allow-ssh` tag to the network access tags.
+If you need to SSH onto the Ops Manager VM add the `allow-ssh` tag to the network access tags for that vm.
+You'll need to add an SSH key to the instance, unless you are using the `gcloud` cli which will add it for you.

 ### Cloud SQL Authorized Networks